ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 #### Conclusion

-* Service workers allow us to progressively enchance the experience for
+* Service workers allow us to progressively enhance the experience for
     * Offline users
     * Users with poor connections
 * It's easy to build an offline page